geofyao/geofyao.github.io/_pages/research.md

 **~~Life~~Research is like riding a bicycle.
 To keep your balance, you must keep moving. — Albert Einstein**

-*Research Spotlights are shown for recent publications only.*
+*Research Spotlights are shown for selected recent publications only.*

 As illustrated in the figure below, our research addresses a conceptual system in which natural and anthropogenic activities generate **emissions** of air pollutants and greenhouse gases.
 These constituents are transported and transformed in the atmosphere, ultimately influencing solar energy generation, public health, and ecosystem health, among other **impacts**.
 In **response** to these environmental effects, policy interventions are implemented, which in turn can modify emissions.
 Our research examines this conceptual system as a whole, while also investigating its individual components.